 Dr Ilham Kadri, president of the Sealed Air Diversey Care business, writes her latest blog for ECJ.
-She analyses the rapid pace of change in the world, and how megatrends will impact on the industry.
+She focuses on the role of scientific innovation in overcoming challenges affecting the food service sector.

 Employees and consumers are gaining greater influence over corporations’ behaviour thanks to a surge in e-commerce and social sharing.
 That's according to service provider Sodexo's 2015 Workplace Trends Report.